m-dunbar/terraform_integration_templates/terraform/aws/environment/dev/02.iam/README.md

-# AWS Identity and Access Management (IAM) _[90% complete]_
+# AWS Identity and Access Management (IAM) _[98% complete]_

 Current AWS recommended best practice for access to AWS environments is via Role-Based Access Control (RBAC).
-Permissions are assigned at the role level, and no users are created at all within the AWS account.
+Permissions are assigned at the role level, and no users are ever created within the AWS account itself.
 Users instead access the environment based upon permissions to assume specific roles, managed by way of SAML-based mappings within the Identity Provider (IdP).

 In this example, Auth0 is the IdP.
 Users are created within Auth0, and assigned to roles there, which in turn are mapped back to AWS IAM roles.
 Those AWS roles are defined within the terraform here, as are supporting managed policies.
 Policies are then mapped to those roles.